xwiki-contrib/sandbox/authenticators/xwiki-authentication-jdbc/README.txt

 ## SELECT QUERY

 #-# The query to retrieve user information from the database including the password which will be compared against the password provided by user and hashed by a selected hashing class
 authentication.jdbc.select.query=select mail\, name from users where login=? and active = 1 and (?
-IS NULL or password=concat('{SHA1}'\, ?))
+IS NULL or password=?)
 #-# The well knows information to replace the ? with
-authentication.jdbc.select.parameters=login,passwordsha1base64,passwordsha1base64
+authentication.jdbc.select.parameters=login,password,password
 #-# Mapping between the index in the JDBC select query result and the XWikiUsers xobject fields
 authentication.jdbc.select.mapping=email,name
 #-# The name of the column in the select query that contains the password